thoughtbot/apprenticeship/onboarding-packet.md

 ### Slack

 We use [Slack](http://thoughtbot.slack.com) *constantly*.
-Slack has many rooms, each with a specific purpose:
+Slack has many channels, each with a specific purpose:

-* general: discuss things that interest everyone.
+* #general: discuss things that interest everyone.
 You should be in this room whenever you are working.
-* dev, ruby, xcoders: discussions of code.
+* #dev, #ruby, #xcoders: discussions of code.
 When asking a question, pasting your code is encouraged.
-* design: discuss design topics or cool designs that you've encountered.
+* #design: discuss design topics or cool designs that you've encountered.
-* catrs: funny links and off-topic discussions.
+* #catrs: funny links and off-topic discussions.
-* san-francisco, boston, denver, raleigh, philly: Location-specific discussions, like lunch.
+* #san-francisco, #boston, #nyc, #raleigh, #london: Location-specific discussions, like lunch.
 * Most of the other rooms are specific to projects and are named after the project.

-Both designers and developers should check out both the `development` and `design` channels - everyone's welcome in every channel.
+Both designers and developers should check out both the #dev and
+#design channels - everyone's welcome in every channel.

-### Basecamp
+### Constable

-[Basecamp](https://basecamp.com/1719045) is where we put ideas that we want to discuss, like product ideas or a new Git workflow.
-It's also the home for our general company policies, non-technical discussion and company announcements.
+[Constable](https://constable.io) is where we put ideas that we want to discuss, like product ideas or a new Git workflow.
+It's also the home for non-technical discussion and company announcements.

-You should have access to the "Everyone" Basecamp project, which is company-wide, and a project for your specific office.
-You may also have a Basecamp project for your client work, depending on the client.

-You should have received a Basecamp invitation in your thoughtbot.com email.
-If you have any trouble accessing it, talk to your mentor.

 ### Trello